 Steve is an NSF SBE postdoctoral fellow in Psychology at New York University in the Social Identity and Morality Lab.
 He received his PhD from the University of Cambridge (Trinity College), where he was a Gates Cambridge Scholar.
 Previously, he studied Psychology and Symbolic Systems at Stanford University.

-He has published in journals such as the Proceedings of the National Academy of Science, Nature Human Behavior, Science Advances, Psychological Science, Trends in Cognitive Sciences, Annual Review of Psychology, Perspectives on Psychological Science, PNAS Nexus, Nature Communications, Current Opinion in Psychology the Journal of Experimental Social Psychology and more.
+He has published in journals such as the Proceedings of the National Academy of Sciences Nature Human Behavior, Science Advances, Psychological Science, Trends in Cognitive Sciences, Annual Review of Psychology, Perspectives on Psychological Science, PNAS Nexus, Nature Communications, Current Opinion in Psychology the Journal of Experimental Social Psychology and more.
 His research has been covered by outlets such as the New York Times, BBC, NBC, CBS Sixty Minutes, the Atlantic, the Wall Street Journal, the Guardian, and the Freakonomics podcast.

 He has received more than $2.5 million in grant funding from the National Science Foundation, the Templeton World Charity Foundation, the Russell Sage Foundation, the Center for the Science of Moral Understanding, the AE Foundation, the Center for the Science of Moral Understanding, Google, Cambridge, and NYU.
-He was recently named an APS “Rising Star,” and his thesis was awarded the Psychology of Technology Dissertation Fellowship and was a finalist for the SESP dissertation award.

 Steve is also very interested in science communication, and his writing has appeared in the Washington Post, the Guardian, the New York Times, the LA Times, the Boston Globe, and Psychology Today.
 He also makes science communication TikToks under the name @stevepsychology, and has more than 1 million TikTok followers.